Pomanda Point South Australia

 Pomanda Island is a low-profile island jutting into Lake Alexandrina at the northern end of the lake.

 It has a narrow connection to the mainland.
 Covered in low shrubs it is a windswept piece of land joined somewhat tenuously to the northern shore.
-The lake shore is surrounded by reeds along much of its shoreline in this area, which make it especially dangerous to navigate from a kayak with its low profile on the sea so using a GPS device is recommended.
+The lakeshore is surrounded by reeds along much of its shoreline in this area, which makes it especially dangerous to navigate from a kayak with its low profile on the sea so using a GPS device is recommended.

 This area including Pomanda Island is part of Nalpa Station.